 If you want a short and simple answer to the question, aim for somewhere between 250 and 500 calories per day over and above your maintenance calorie requirements.

-The exact amount will vary from person to person depending on how fast you’re capable of building muscle, which in turn is affected by your training age, your physical age, how well your training program is set up, whether you’re on gear, as well as the genetic blueprint you were handed at birth.
+The exact number of calories will vary from person to person depending on how fast you’re capable of building muscle, which in turn is affected by your training age, the type of training you’re doing in the gym, whether you’re taking anabolic drugs, as well as the genetic blueprint you were handed at birth.

-But for most people, 250-500 calories per day should be enough to cover it.
+But for most people, 250-500 extra calories per day should be enough to cover it.

-How Many Calories Does It Take to Synthesize One Pound of Muscle?
+How Many Calories Does It Take to Synthesize One Pound of Muscle Mass?

 Maybe it’s a bit more and maybe it’s a bit less, but let’s assume it’s there or thereabouts.

 Let’s say you’re gaining muscle at the rate of one pound per month.
-That’s going to require around 3000 additional calories per month, which comes to just 100 calories per day.
+That’s going to require around 3000 extra calories per month, which comes to just 100 calories per day.

 In other words, gaining muscle is unlikely to require a calorie surplus in excess of 500 calories per day.
 In many cases, it’s going to be a lot less.